rwynn/monstache-site/src/advanced.md

 before indexing, you can access the `*mgo.Session` pointer as `input.Session`.
 With the mgo session you can use the [mgo API](https://godoc.org/github.com/globalsign/mgo) to find documents in MongoDB and embed them in the Document set on output.

 When you implement a `Filter` function the function is called immediately after reading inserts and updates from the oplog.
 You can return false from this function to completely ignore a document.
 This is different than setting `output.Drop` from the mapping function because when you set `output.Drop` to true, a delete request is issued to Elasticsearch in case the document had previously been indexed.
 By contrast, returning false from the `Filter` function causes the operation to be completely ignored and there is no corresponding delete request issued to Elasticsearch.

+When you implement a `Pipeline` function the function will be called to setup an [aggregation pipeline](https://docs.mongodb.com/manual/reference/operator/aggregation-pipeline/) for both direct reads and any change streams that you have configured.
+The aggregation pipeline stages that you return may be different depending if applied to a direct read or to a change stream.
+For direct reads the root document will be the document in the collection.
+For change streams the root document will be a change event with a `fullDocument` field inside it.
+Use the boolean parameter `changeStream` to alter the stages that you return from this function accordingly.

+When you implement a `Process` function the function will be called after monstache processes an event.
+This function has full access to the MongoDB and Elasticsearch clients (including the Elasticsearch bulk processor) in the input and allows you to handle complex event processing scenarios.

 !!! note
 	Under the `docker/plugin` folder there is a `build.sh` script to help you build a plugin.
 There is a README file in that directory